 On September 18, 2015, we entered into a Loan and Securities Agreement and a separate Secured Promissory Note with the principal face value of \$200,000 (the "September 2015 Note").
-The personal property, fixtures and intellectual property and products of the Company serve as the collateral for the borrowing (see Note 5 - Series E Convertible Note Payable for subsequent release of collateral).
+The personal property, fixtures and intellectual property and products of the Company serve as the collateral for the borrowing.
 Interest accrues at a rate 10.0% per year through maturity.
 All principal and related accrued interest outstanding are due and payable at the maturity date which was originally January 31, 2017.
 An amendment signed in November 2016 provided (i) a maturity date of June 1, 2017 and (ii) that if the Company completes an underwritten public offering of its common units or consummates a change of control, then the aggregate outstanding principal and related accrued interest will automatically convert in to the number of common units equal to the quotient obtained by dividing the aggregate principal and accrued interest by the conversion price.
-The conversion price is the lesser of \$4.50 or the highest price per common unit sold in the IPO or paid by a buyer upon a change in control multiplied by 75%.
+The conversion price is the lesser of \$0.30 or the highest price per common unit sold in the initial public offering or paid by a buyer upon a change in control multiplied by 75%.
 As a result of such amendment, the September 2015 Note was reclassified to convertible notes payable.
-The Company has recognized interest expense of \$20,055 and \$20,000 for the years ended December 31, 2016 and 2017, respectively.
-As of December 31, 2016 and 2017, \$200,000 of principal was due under the September 2015 Note and such amount is classified under convertible notes payable.
-(See Note 13 - Subsequent Events "Financing".)
+The Company has recognized interest expense of \$20,055 and \$5,699 for the years ended December 31, 2016 and 2015, respectively.
+As of December 31, 2016, \$200,000 of principal was due under the September 2015 Note and such amount is classified under convertible notes payable.
+As of December 31, 2015, \$200,000 of principal was due under the September 2015 Note and such amount is classified under convertible notes payable.
+As of December 31, 2015, \$200,000 of principal was due under the September 2015 Note and such amount is classified under promissory notes payable.

-In connection with the sale of product on December 22, 2015, we entered into a Loan and Securities Agreement and a separate Secured Promissory Note with the principal face value of \$353,475 (the "December 2015 Note").
-The principal amount represented as advance on the product sale.
-The personal property, fixtures and intellectual property and products of the Company served as the collateral for the borrowing (see Note 5 - Series E Convertible Note Payable for subsequent release of collateral).
+On December 22, 2015, we entered into a Loan and Securities Agreement and a separate Secured Promissory Note with the principal face value of \$353,475 (the "December 2015 Note").
+The personal property, fixtures and intellectual property and products of the Company serve as the collateral for the borrowing.
 Interest accrues at a rate 12.0% per year through maturity.
 All principal and related accrued interest outstanding are due and payable at the maturity date which was originally September 22, 2016, that was later extended.
 An amendment signed in December 2016 provided (i) a maturity date of June 1, 2017 and (ii) that if the Company completes an underwritten public offering of its common units or consummates a change of control, then the aggregate outstanding principal and related accrued interest will automatically convert in to the number of common units equal to the quotient obtained by dividing the aggregate principal and accrued interest by the conversion price.
-The conversion price is the lesser of \$4.50 or the highest price per common unit sold in the IPO or paid by a buyer upon a change in control multiplied by 75%.
+The conversion price is the lesser of \$0.30 or the highest price per common unit sold in the initial public offering or paid by a buyer upon a change in control multiplied by 75%.
 As a result of such amendment, the December 2015 Note was reclassified to convertible notes payable.
-The Company has recognized interest expense of \$35,685 and \$5,510, for the years ended December 31, 2016 and 2017, respectively.
-In 2016 and 2017, the Company shipped finished inventory valued at \$75,750 and \$277,725, respectively, to the lender which agreed that such shipment shall be considered a principal reduction payment.
+The Company shipped finished inventory valued at \$75,750 to the lender which agreed that such shipment shall be considered a principal reduction payment.
 As of December 31, 2016, \$277,725 of principal was due under the December 2015 Note and such amount is classified under convertible notes payable.
-As of December 31, 2017, the December 2015 Note had a zero principal balance as the Company had fulfilled its obligation to ship product to the lender.
-(See Note 13 - Subsequent Events "Financing".)
+As of December 31, 2015, \$353,475 of principal was due under the December 2015 Note and such amount is classified under convertible notes payable.